time-palominodb/PalominoClusterTool/ChefCookbooks/CentOS/cloudera/README.md

   done
 ```

-Next, we'll do the "slave" nodes.
-I put DataNode, TaskTracker, and RegionServer
+Next, do the "slave" nodes.
+Put DataNode, TaskTracker, and RegionServer onto
-onto each.
+each.

 ```
 # for i in hadoop_datanode hadoop_tasktracker hbase_regionserver ; do \